"Carmen" Music Box

 Carmen Music Box

-The exterior features a reproduction of the turn-of-the-century poster design created for the composition.
+The exterior features a four-color reproduction of the original 1896 poster design created for Georges Bizet's Carmen, starring Rosabel Morrison.

 Georges Bizet’s Carmen, which takes place in and around Seville, Spain tells of the downfall of a soldier, Don José, seduced by the wiles of the fiery gypsy, Carmen.
 José abandons his sweetheart and his military duties for Carmen, yet loses her love to the glamorous matador Escamillo, after which José kills her in a jealous rage.